Robert Haas (investor)

 Robert Bradley Haas (June 12, 1947 – September 28, 2021) was an American investor, photographer, and motorcycle collector.

 Early life and education

 Haas was born in Cleveland.
 He grew up there, but left home when he was a high school junior, moving to a rooming house.
-He received a Bachelor's degree in psychology from Yale University in 1969 and a degree in law from the Harvard University Law School in 1972.
+He received a Bachelor's degree in psychology from Yale University in 1969 and a degree in law from Harvard Law School in 1972.

 Financial career

 In 1984 he and Thomas Hicks formed the investment company Hicks & Haas in Dallas, Texas.
 Together, they purchased 49 percent of the soft drink companies 7-Up and Dr Pepper and then resold the combined companies in 1988 to Prudential-Bache Securities for $600 million.

 After Hicks & Haas dissolved in 1989, Haas co-founded Haas Wheat & Harrison in 1992 to focus on middle-market transactions.
 Among his co-founders were Thomas Harrison, who had previously worked with Haas at Hicks & Haas and Douglas Wheat, a former investment banker with Donaldson, Lufkin & Jenrette.

 At the time of his death Haas was a senior adviser for New MainStream Capital, an investment firm.